 Research all the various certificates you are likely to need in order to work within a building site, white card, EWP training etc.

-Always remember that public art is about the the public, the community.
+Always remember that public art is about the public, the community.
 Consider the community and the impact the work will have on the lives of people in that community when putting together a proposal.
-Think about how you are contemplating the space, audience, history, geography, geographic location and cultural make of the people in the community with every project.
+Think about how you are contemplating the space, audience, history, geography, geographic location, and cultural make of the people in the community with every project.